+Analog and mixed-signal (AMS) integrated circuits are essential components in modern electronic systems.
+However, the design process, particularly circuit sizing, remains a significant challenge.
+Analog circuit sizing requires navigating high-dimensional spaces to trade off Power, Performance, and Area to achieve optimal circuit performance.
+Expert designers use their intuitive understanding of circuit schematics to make decisions.
+However, existing automatic analog circuit sizing approaches primarily depend on textual netlists, creating a cognitive gap as netlists provide only textual descriptions of components and their connections, lacking the global topological context and spatial cues that schematics offer for high-level functional reasoning~\cite{10.1145_3551901.3556486}.

+Vision Language Models (VLMs) have recently demonstrated exceptional capabilities for multimodal reasoning, with the potential to bridge between visual schematics and logical design decisions.
+However, applying VLMs to automatic analog circuit sizing exposes two critical multimedia reasoning bottlenecks:

-\begin{itemize} \item \textbf{Circuit schematic underutilization}: Analog circuit schematics are vital for analog circuit designers to understand the structures and functions of transistor-level circuit netlists \cite{10.1145_3551901.3556486}.
-However, to our knowledge, no automatic analog circuit sizing approaches leverage schematics for circuit analysis or parameter optimization, relying solely on netlists.
-Therefore, they do not recognize the spatial relationships and functional blocks visually represented in the schematic and lack the global topological context needed to make intuitive sizing decisions, leading to inefficient exploration. \item \textbf{Nonexistent or hallucinated explainability}: Industrial sign-off requires rigorous justification for every transistor size.
-However, ML methods often function as black boxes, delivering solutions with no insights into their internal workings.
-While using language models for automatic analog circuit sizing offers some level of explainability~\cite{ahmadzadeh2025anaflowagenticllmbasedworkflow}, this is questionable due to their tendency to hallucinate~\cite{bang2025hallulensllmhallucinationbenchmark}.
-Without a quantified sensitivity analysis that clarifies the relationships between parameters and performance, automatic analog circuit sizing methods remain experimental curiosities rather than practical tools for production. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \textbf{Spatial Blindness in Dense Visual Topologies:} Circuit schematics are intersection-heavy and structurally dense.
+State-of-the-art (SOTA) VLMs exhibit a critical spatial blindness in such contexts, struggling with low-level tasks like identifying line junctions or counting parallel components~\cite{Rahmanzadehgervi_2024_ACCV, vo2026vision}.
+This failure to accurately map visual geometric relationships to logical functional blocks leads to topological hallucinations, making pure neural-based language model reasoning unreliable for complex circuit analysis~\cite{11262742}. \item \textbf{Lack of Quantified Explainability:} Industrial-grade design requires rigorous justification for every transistor size.
+While using language models for automatic analog circuit sizing offers some level of explainability \cite{ahmadzadeh2025anaflowagenticllmbasedworkflow}, this is questionable due to their tendency to hallucinate, often lacking a ground-truth link to mathematical or physical reality~\cite{bang2025hallulensllmhallucinationbenchmark, 10691781, skelic2025circuitbenchmarkcircuitinterpretation}.
+Without a quantified sensitivity analysis that clarifies the relationship between spatial visual features and performance metrics, automatic analog circuit sizing methods remain experimental curiosities rather than practical tools for production. \end{itemize}